 A common challenge I hear from nonprofit leaders is that they feel isolated.
-Despite the educational opportunities available, few organizations help them to get the advanced education they need.
-This education is an important part of self-care.
+Despite the educational opportunities available, few organizations help them get the advanced education they need.
+This education is an essential part of self-care.
 In response, I’ve launched a series of pro-bono CEO Conversations.

-The Institute for Leaders in Development provides another solution.
+The Institute for Leaders in Development provides another approach.
 Here’s their story:

 Several years ago, Jennifer Darling, then the Director of Development and Membership, sought to hire a major gifts officer for the Denver Art Museum — an attractive, prestigious position.
 Yet, she struggled to find qualified candidates.
 She wasn’t alone.
 Other colleagues faced similar challenges in filling senior roles.

 At the same time, a local foundation noticed that it had to constantly begin relationships with new development staff from the nonprofits with whom it partnered.
-To address the challenges, Darling and other Denver nonprofit leaders invented the Institute for Leaders in Development.
+Darling and other Denver nonprofit leaders invented the Institute for Leaders in Development to address the challenges.

 The Institute advances the field of development for Colorado nonprofits.
 It provides a year-long program for individuals with three or more years of successful fundraising experience—graduates complete academic coursework, a mentorship, and a capstone research project.
 To participate, you must be nominated and invited.

-During the Institute, participants bond with colleagues.
-Post-Institute, they receive greater recognition, a stronger peer network, and better professional opportunities.
+During the Institute, participants bond with colleagues: After it, they receive greater recognition, a better peer network, and better professional opportunities.

 As the Institute welcomes its seventh class of participants this Fall, what are the results?